Uniquely Qualified Sarasota Divorce Attorney

 A brief description of the divorce process in Sarasota

-To get your divorce started, you should consult an attorney who can advise you on filing and draft your Complaint.
+To get your divorce started, you should consult a divorce attorney in Sarasota who can advise you on filing and draft your Complaint.
 The Complaint is your request that the court dissolve your marriage, and it states how you would like ancillary issues — alimony, child custody or visitation, child support, and division of property — decided.
 After that consultation, the process proceeds as follows:

 - Filing — The Petitioner files the Complaint and other court papers.
 There are fees to do so.
 The Petitioner must arrange for a neutral person to serve a Summons and the Complaint to the other spouse.